 I understand that when you are facing serious financial trouble, you do just about anything to keep your head above water.
 Many of these transactions are seemingly harmless.
 Unfortunately, if you are in such a financial bind that you are considering bankruptcy, it is important to consult with an attorney to make sure these otherwise harmless transactions don’t hurt you or delay your bankruptcy should you choose to file.

 Selling Property for Less than it’s Worth

 While it is perfectly normal and appropriate to pay bills, buy groceries, and perform necessary repairs on your home or car, not all spending is appropriate if done just before you file bankruptcy.
-Unnecessary spending comes in many forms: the long anticipated trip to Disneyland, gambling, pedicures, etc. You could find yourself having to pay for these unnecessary expenses twice if you later file bankruptcy.
+Unnecessary spending comes in many forms: the long-anticipated trip to Disneyland, gambling, pedicures, etc. You could find yourself having to pay for these unnecessary expenses twice if you later file for bankruptcy.

 Paying a “Preferred” Creditor

 Sometimes when you are in a financial bind you not only have loans from banks but also from family.
 When the tax refund comes in, naturally, the first person you want to pay off is your family instead of the bank.
 In most cases, this is not a problem, but if you later file bankruptcy it could be.
 The trustee could go to your family member and take the money and then divide it equally among all of your creditors.

 If you think you may need to file bankruptcy and you have done one of these things or are considering doing one, talk to an Arizona Bankruptcy Attorney.
 There are remedies and strategies to implement to minimize the impact of such actions or there are alternative actions to take before you engage in one of these actions.
 Call Riggs Ellsworth & Porter, LLC today at (480) 539-9400.